smartexcan/MQTestModule/README.md

 3. If cron is not set up to run, run `cron:run` command to allow the message queue consumer to run.

 4. Check logs for errors.

+Resulting error should be that SyncRequestData class can't be instantiated due to missing parameters.